-In time, your arteries may become so narrow that they cannot deliver enough oxygen-rich blood to your heart.
-The pain and discomfort you may feel as a result is called angina.
+Eventually, your arteries may become so narrow because of this build up that they cannot deliver enough oxygen-rich blood to your heart.
+The pain and discomfort you may feel as a result of this is called angina.

 If a piece of atheroma breaks off it may cause a blood clot (blockage) to form.
 If it blocks your coronary artery and cuts off the supply of oxygen-rich blood to your heart muscle, your heart may become permanently damaged.
 This is known as a heart attack.

 Risk factors for coronary heart disease